C4rlis/C4rlis/README.md

-I am confident that I will figure it outv My favorite author is Yukio Mishima.
+I am confident that I will figure it out.
+My favorite author is Yukio Mishima.